 History of the museum

-The museum was designed by the French architect – Alfred Foulhoux.
+The museum was designed by the French architect Alfred Foulhoux.
 Construction of the building began in 1885 and was completed in 1890.
-The original purpose of the building was the Commercial Trade Museum displaying domestic products.
+The building’s original purpose was the Commercial Trade Museum, which displayed domestic products.
 However, the building became the residence of the Governor of Cochinchina – Henri Éloi Danel (1850 – 1898).

 On August 25, 1945, the revolutionary forces arrested Nguyen Van Sam.
 After that, the building became the headquarters of the Provisional Administrative Committee of the South, later renamed the People’s Committee of the South.